princekevin0x1718/princekevin0x1718/README.md

 <p align="center">
 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&center=true&vCenter=true&duration=3000&color=%2338C2FF&size=30&height=200&width=1000&lines=Welcome+to+Palsev's+!;I'+am+a+fullstack+blockchain+developer;I+worked+on+NFT,+Defi,+Dex,+Frontend,+Backend,+FullStack+++">
 </p>
+My name is Palsev Nii from Estonia and I am a Full-stack and Blockchain developer with Bachelor's degree in Computer Science focused on React&Solidity with 5 years of experience React and 3 years of experience blockchain.

-I am a Full-stack developer focused on ReactJS and 🧑‍🎓Bachelor's degree in Computer Science.
+I am a Full-stack and Blockchain developer with 🧑‍🎓Bachelor's degree in Computer Science focused on React&Solidity with 5 years of experience React and 3 years of experience blockchain.
-For the last 7 years, I've been working as a 🌐web developer and provide support for all the stages of the development life cycle including: development, deployment, testing and maintenance.
+For the last 5 years, I've been working as a web developer and provide support for all the stages of the development life cycle including: development, deployment, testing and maintenance.
 📌Experience
 - DEX, Swap functions and Bridge
 - DeFi development(token staking, farming, bonding)